 The energy from the wind turbines will be collected via underground cabling and directed to a switching station.
 The switching station will connect directly to the local distribution system.
 The turbines will connect to the Hydro One distribution system.
-The power will be generated at approximately the 690V voltage level and stepped up to the 27.6 kV level of the local collector system by nacelle-mounted transformers.
+Power at each turbine will be generated at approximately the 690V voltage level and stepped up to the 27.6 kV level of the local collector system by nacelle-mounted transformers.

-The proposed underground collector system route and switching station location are shown and located according to Tabs 2 and 3 of the REA Package.
+The proposed underground collector system route and switching station location are shown and located according to Tabs 1 through 3 of the REA Package.